mortlach/Liber-Primus-Crib-Assist/TEMP_README.md

 into 1 2-gram and 1 3-gram 3 6, 6 5 5
 etc.

 Each n-gram must overlap at least one other n-gram.
-This measn that there is also a word list for each word in the phrase (the so-called phrase-unique-words, often abbreviated to "puw" ) For the phrase 3 6 5 5 split into 3 2-grams 3 6, 6 5 and  5 5 the puw are:
+This results in another word list for each word in the phrase (the so-called phrase-unique-words, often abbreviated to "puw" ) For the phrase 3 6 5 5 split into 3 2-grams 3 6, 6 5 and  5 5 the puw are:

-1st word (length 3): The unique 1st words contained in ngram  3 6
+1st word (length 3): The unique, 1st words in ngram  3 6
-2nd word (length 6): The unique 2nd words contained in ngram  3 6 AND 1st words contained in ngram 6 5
+2nd word (length 6): The unique, 2nd words in ngram  3 6 AND 1st words in ngram 6 5
-3rd word (length 5): The unique 2nd words contained in ngram  6 5 AND 1st words contained in ngram 5 5
+3rd word (length 5): The unique, 2nd words in ngram  6 5 AND 1st words in ngram 5 5
-4th word (length 5): The unique 2nd words contained in ngram  5 5
+4th word (length 5): The unique, 2nd words in ngram  5 5

-All possible 1-grams from the raw n-gram files are used to make cuts to the n-gram data when first defining a phrase.
+Finally there is athe main -wor dlist, these are lists  of all possible 1-grams from the raw n-gram files.
+These are used as the "global" word list that are used to make cuts to the n-gram data when first defining a phrase.

+### Tutorial: Setting up a new phrase example.

+Here we will woalk throught setting up a new phrase and making some simple cuts.

+On startup you shoudl see a window simialr to this: